drewtodd/drewtodd.github.io/portfolio/lunch-money-buddy/index.md

 ## Personas

-Two personas were provided by the UX Researcher and included Samantha, a mother of two kids (Hailee and Brenden) and Henry, grandfather and primary caretaker of young Joe.
+Two personas were provided by the UX Researcher and included [Samantha][12], a mother of two kids (Hailee and Brenden) and [Henry][13], grandfather and primary caretaker of young Joe.

 ## Scenarios and Journey Maps